abrandeen/CSx278-Asgn5/README.md

 Additionally, I will continue using a map as the appliation state, but will design a new data model for this map to meet the storage needs of this applications.

 I will also design new tests cases for this application by adapting tests from the experts application.
-Writing tests before development helps tests to be independent of my implementation of the methods.
+Writing tests before development helps tests to be independent of my implementation.
 These tests will also ensure the application is sustainable as any future changes or additional features should also pass these tests.

 ## 3. Implementation
 I will utilize an Agile approach to developing this application, implementing each type of question (a "feature") the application should respond to in a different sprint.
 After each sprint, I will have a new icremental working version of the application that is able to be tested.
 This incremental testing ensures that the current version of the application is never far from the last working version.
 The waterfall approach takes the risk of developing all the features at once, the application not functioning correctly, and the developers having little idea where the errors are occuring.
 With this Agile implementation, if an error occurs, it must be in the most recent feature/sprint as the last sprint produced a functional application.